ashayp22/Rust-Math/README.md

 We plan on using [egui](https://github.com/emilk/egui) and [eframe](https://github.com/emilk/egui/tree/master/eframe) to build a GUI using Rust.
 We will compile our app into Web Assembly so it can be run in the browser.

-Week 1
+Week 1 (11/1)

-Week 2

-Week 3

-...

-Week n
+- [x] 11/1 Group Submission Form
+- [x] 11/5 Group Idea Form

+- [x] Download an eframe template.
-- [ ] Download an eframe template and clean it up.
+- [ ] Clean it up.
+- [ ] Add fractal from egui demo.

+Week 2 (11/8)

-- [ ] Write code for generating a <insert> fractal.
+- [ ] Jimit - Write math algorithm for generating a H-Tree fractal.
+- [ ] Khoa - Write math algorithm for generating a Fibonacci tree.
+- [ ] Ashay - Write math algorithm for generating a Sierpinski Carpet.

+Week 3 (11/15)

+- [ ] 11/15 Checkpoint I
+- [ ] Write code for visualizing fractal using egui.

+Week 4 (11/22)

 - [ ] Add controls for customizing fractal generation.

+Week 5 (11/29)

+- [ ] 11/29 Checkpoint II
-- [ ] Add other things...
+- [ ] Add more fractals or math animations.

+Week 6 (12/6)

+- [ ] 12/8 Final Submission

 ## Possible Challenges

-- Speed
+- Speed with the animation
-- Math Calculation errors
+- Math Calculation error
 - Implementing multithreading

 ## References